 2 to item 1: A typical process for the preparation of standard solutions is described in C.3.2.

-3.2.11ECSS-Q-ST-70-05_0540059
+3 to item 2: “Specific area” is defined in 3.2.11.

+4 to item 2: The window is placed above a circular mask that corresponds to the size of the IR beam, and viewed from above the window using a magnification device.

+ECSS-Q-ST-70-05_0540059

 Each point shall be measured at least three times, possibly with different windows in order to eliminate systematic errors.